 The time of an individual first taking to bed is often not available, in such cases there are other times which may also be used for the decumbiture chart.
-The inital contact of a medical professional is a popular alternative since, historically, patients would take samples of their urine to the doctor for assistance in diagnosis.
+The initial contact of a medical professional is a popular alternative since, historically, patients would take samples of their urine to the doctor for assistance in diagnosis.
 Astrological physicians would often take this moment as constituting a decumbiture chart.

 - Domesticated- A type of sign expression typified by slow and calm reactions to emotional situations, but tend to struggle with coming up with the right words to accurately express their thoughts and feelings.
 The domesticated signs are those with the image of a tamed or docile beast; Taurus and Capricorn.

 - Dominating- The planet in any aspect that is further to the right or further along in diurnal motion (in an example with the Moon in Cancer sextiling Jupiter in Taurus, Jupiter is the dominating planet).
 This planet has more control over the quality and outcome of the aspect.
 Malefic planets dominating cause more harm, while benefic planets bring about more positive outcomes.

 - Domicile- The most powerful form of essential dignity a planet can have.
 These placements manifest as strong and lasting planetary effects.
 Usually referred to as "rulership" in contemporary astrological practice.
 The Sun is in domicile in Leo, for example.
 For more information about domiciles and the classical dignity scheme in general, please see Essential Dignities and Debilities of the Planets